 Give your kids – and yourself – a nutritious and delicious start to the school day with these quick and healthy breakfast recipes!

-This post was written by Nutritioulicious assistant and soon-to-be-RD Kaleigh McMordie.
+This post was written by Kaleigh McMordie, MCN, RDN

 School is back in session for most of your kiddos, and that means your life is probably back to being extra busy!
 I remember getting so excited for the first day of school when I was young, and then dreading it as I got older.
 One thing I always made sure to do every single morning was to eat breakfast before school.
 I had always heard it was important (Jessica explains why in The Benefits of Breakfast), but I didn’t really care about that – I was just always hungry in the morning!

 Unfortunately, I was always up super early by myself, so breakfast was usually a bowl of cereal (at least it was whole grain!).
 If you’re like I was and struggle to find breakfast options, here are some quick and easy balanced breakfast ideas for busy mornings, or if you prefer having an actual recipe to follow, try some of the delicious quick and healthy breakfast recipes below!

 For mornings when you have a little more time to sit down and eat, here are some great options that are easy to whip up quickly:

 Sweet Potato Toast @ Family Food on the Table